chrishah/MITObim/README.md

 TUTORIALS
 ---------

 The following tutorials are designed for users with little Unix and no previous MIRA experience.
 Tutorials I & II will demonstrate how to recover the complete mitochondrial genome of _Thymallus thymallus_ using the mitochondrial genome of _Salvelinus alpinus_ as a starting reference.
 Tutorial III achieves the same goal using solely a ~700 bp barcoding sequence as initial seed reference.
 For a "quick and dirty" exploration of your own data I recommend trying something along the lines of Tutorial II.
 Tutorial IV (to be added soon) uses a proofreading procedure to specifically reconstruct two mitochondrial genomes from a mixed sample containing genomic reads from two species.
+FOr convenience I always refer to MITObim.pl in the tutorials - The individual user will have to call the respective version of MITObim (e.g. MITObim_1.6.pl) during trying the tutorials.
+MITObim 1.7 might finish some of the tutorials with slighly less iterations than described in the tutorials.
+Dont worry!

 Preparations:

-- download/compile MIRA 3.4.1.1 (http://sourceforge.net/projects/mira-assembler/files/MIRA/stable/).
-Precompiled binaries are available for linux.
-Help can be found at http://mira-assembler.sourceforge.net/docs/DefinitiveGuideToMIRA.htm.
+- download/compile MIRA (MIRA 3.4.1.1 for the use with MITObim 1.6 from [here](http://sourceforge.net/projects/mira-assembler/files/MIRA/Older%20releases/V3.4.0/) or MIRA 4 for the use with MITObim 1.7 from [here](http://sourceforge.net/projects/mira-assembler/files/MIRA/stable/).
+Precompiled binaries are available for Linux and OSX.
+Help can be found [here](http://mira-assembler.sourceforge.net/docs/DefinitiveGuideToMIRA.html "Definitive Guide to MIRA").
 You ll need to put the directory containing the MIRA executables in your PATH (or tell MITObim were to find the MIRA binaries using the --mirapath option) in order to successfully use MITObim.pl.
 - download the MITObim wrapper script and the testdata from Github, e.g. download the entire MITObim repository as zip archive (use the button on the Github page) or use git on the command line (git clone --recursive git://github.com/chrishah/MITObim.git).
 - make the MITObim.pl executable (chmod a+x MITObim.pl) and extract the contents of the testdata archives (tar xvfz testdata?.tgz)